 It is a way all of us can help slow the spread of COVID-19.
-It means limiting our physical contact with others by staying away from crowded places where a virus can easily spread.
-Even if you are not sick, you should still try to keep about 2 meters (the width of a car) away from others when outside your home.
-Physical distancing is also called social distancing.
-But you shouldn’t distance yourself from others emotionally during this time.
-Reach out to friends, family and community members with, phone calls, texting, social media and video chat.
-Stay connected.
+It means limiting our physical contact with others by doing things like staying away from crowded places where a virus can easily spread.
+Even if you are not sick, you should still try to keep at least 6 ft (the width of a car) apart from others when outside your home.
+Physical distancing is also called social distancing, but you shouldn’t distance yourself from others emotionally during this time.
+Reach out to friends, family and community members through phone calls, texting, social media and video chat.
+It’s so important to stay connected.

-We do things like these to slow the spread of this virus and protect people who are at high risk for serious infection.
+We are taking these steps to help slow the spread of this virus and protect people who are at high risk for serious infection.
 We all need to do our part.
 If we practice physical distancing, we limit the number of people who are sick at one time.
 That will make it possible for healthcare workers to care for those who are ill.
 This is sometimes referred to as “flattening the curve.”
 Practicing physical distancing means you are helping to protect not only yourself, but others too.

 Physical distancing is different from self-isolation or self-monitoring

-It’s important to limit your contact with others, but you can still leave your home, if you need to.
-If you decide to go out, stay 2 meters (6 ft.) away from others and wash your hands often.
+It’s important to limit your contact with others, but you can still leave your home if you need to.
+If you decide to go out, stay 6 ft away from others, follow the mask guidelines and wash your hands often.

 - Work out at home